Fly me to the Moon

 And like I said, the crash landings were fun too:

 Of course, the human part of me felt badly about this.
 That plane, I’m sure, is an expensive labor of love.
-Crashing them must really, really suck.
+Crashing them must really, really hurt.
 And besides the cost of whatever broke, this dude had to make the walk of large-scale model airplane enthusiast’s shame back to the crowd.

 Everyone saw the crash.
 Everyone knew his poor controlling was the cause of it.
+There was no wind.

 Everyone just sort of stared at him with awkward sad faces.